Ragi Dosa (1 Piece) and Idli (1 Piece)

 How to consume Idli, Ragi Dosa without glucose spikes

-Reduce the portion size of idli and ragi dosa you consume in one sitting to help manage your overall carbohydrate intake.
+Reduce the portion size of idli and ragi dosa to manage the amount of carbohydrates consumed in one sitting.

 Include Healthy Fats